 - IHG Rewards

-Again, if you’re using a Sapphire Preferred bonus, you’re able to transfer them to a 1:1 ratio of points or miles to any of the above partners!
+Again, if you’re using a Sapphire Preferred bonus, you can transfer them to a 1:1 ratio of points or miles to any of the above partners!

 - Restaurant bills for 3x points with Sapphire and 1 point with Ink Business Preferred